civican/legisinfo/43-2/bills/C-5/bill_text.md

 The definition **general holiday** in section 166 of the `Canada Labour Code` is replaced by the following:

-**general holiday** means New Year's Day, Good Friday, Victoria Day, Canada Day, Labour Day, **National Day for Truth and Reconciliation, which is observed on September 30**, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day and includes any day substituted for any such holiday **under** section 195; (**jours fériés**)
+**general holiday** means New Year's Day, Good Friday, Victoria Day, Canada Day, Labour Day, National Day for Truth and Reconciliation, which is observed on September 30, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day and includes any day substituted for any such holiday under section 195; (**jours fériés**)

-> **Explanatory Note**:
-> Existing text of the definition:
-> *Existing Text*:
-> > **general holiday** means New Year's Day, Good Friday, Victoria Day, Canada Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day and includes any day substituted for any such holiday pursuant to section 195; (**jours fériés**)

 ### Section 5

 Subsection 193(2) of the Act is replaced by the following:

-**(2)** Except as otherwise provided by this Division, when New Year's Day, Canada Day, **National Day for Truth and Reconciliation**, Remembrance Day, Christmas Day or Boxing Day falls on a Sunday or Saturday that is a non-working day, the employee is entitled to and shall be granted a holiday with pay on the working day immediately preceding or following the general holiday.
+**(2)** Except as otherwise provided by this Division, when New Year's Day, Canada Day, National Day for Truth and Reconciliation, Remembrance Day, Christmas Day or Boxing Day falls on a Sunday or Saturday that is a non-working day, the employee is entitled to and shall be granted a holiday with pay on the working day immediately preceding or following the general holiday.

-> **Explanatory Note**:
-> Existing text of subsection 193(2):
-> *Existing Text*:
-> > Except as otherwise provided by this Division, when New Year's Day, Canada Day, Remembrance Day, Christmas Day or Boxing Day falls on a Sunday or Saturday that is a non-working day, the employee is entitled to and shall be granted a holiday with pay on the working day immediately preceding or following the general holiday.

 ## Coming into Force